Southern Yakutia (Sakha)

 Yemelyan Pugachev's description of the area.

-end Russian feudalism and monarchism by starting a revolution from the Volga
+end Russian feudalism and monarchism by starting a revolution in the Volga

 region stirred some questions in Boris Petrenkov’s mind.